sateesh246/Task-Management-Syatem/README.md

 ## 🤝 Contributing

-This is a technical assessment project, but the architecture supports:
+This is a personal development project, and the architecture supports:
 - **Modular Design:** Easy to add new features (demonstrated with profile enhancements)
 - **Clean Code:** Well-documented and maintainable (comprehensive README updates)
 - **Extensible:** Plugin architecture for custom workflows (session-based authentication)